Dimers on Riemann surfaces I: Temperleyan forests: Winding and height function

-Let $(\zeta,\zeta')$ be the arc joining $\zeta$ and $\zeta'$ (which could be a single point in case $\zeta = \zeta'$) in $\partial \tilde M$ in the hyperbolic case.
+Let $(\zeta,\zeta')$ be the arc joining $\zeta$ and $\zeta'$ (which could be a single point if $\zeta = \zeta'$) in $\partial \tilde M$ in the hyperbolic case.
 Let $h_{\dim}$ be the dimer configuration corresponding to the pair $(\cT,\cT^\dagger)$ with reference flow given by \cref{def:ref_flow}.
-We can now state the following final result relating the dimer height function to the winding of trees in the general setting we consider:
+We can now state the following final result relating the dimer height function to the winding of trees:

-\begin{thm} In the hyperbolic case, let $\gamma := \gamma_{f,f'}$ be the curve formed by concatenating $\gamma_f$, $(\zeta,\zeta')$ and the path in $\cT$ joining $\zeta'$ to $m(f')$.
+\begin{thm} In the hyperbolic case, let $\gamma := \gamma_{ff'}$ be the curve formed by concatenating $\gamma_f$, $(\zeta,\zeta')$ and the path in $\cT$ joining $\zeta'$ to $m(f')$.
 Orient $\gamma$ from $m(f)$ to $m(f')$.
 We have the following deterministic relation: